telerik/winforms-docs/richtexteditor/how-to/repalce-default-dialogs.md

 {{endregion}}

-1. The new dialog need to implement the __IFindReplaceDialog__ otherwise you cannot replace the default one.
+3\.
+The new dialog need to implement the __IFindReplaceDialog__ otherwise you cannot replace the default one.
 So go ahead and add the interface to the form's class declaration:
-            #_[C#] _

 {{source=..\SamplesCS\RichTextEditor\HowTo\FindAllDialog.cs region=declare}}
 {{source=..\SamplesVB\RichTextEditor\HowTo\FindAllDialog.vb region=declare}}